rickrodness/cse15l-lab-reports/new_file.md

 ### Command 3: `cat`
 ![Image](unnamed.png)
-- **Output:** No output displayed
+- **Output:** The terminal seemed to echo back user inputs, as `cat` reads from the keyboard.
 - **Description:** Running `cat` without any arguments does not display anything because it requires a file to read from.
 No errors occurred.
-The terminal seemed to echo back user inputs, as `cat` reads from the keyboard.

 ## Section 2: Working Directory - `/home/lecture1`

 ### Command 1: `ls`